asararatnakar/MyUtils/README.md

 **NOTE**
 - As a prerequisite, you need to install Jq - https://stedolan.github.io/jq/download/
 - This is just initial version, Yet to add more funcationality (suggestions welcome)

+Issue:
+- Cuurently deploy is not cpaturing the timestamp information in Block, hence script considers time stamp from first transaction after deploy trxn (i.e, Invokes)